microsoft/AL-Go/Scenarios/SelfHostedGitHubRunner.md

 1. Select **Review and Create** and then review the deployment and choose **Create**.
 1. Wait for the Azure VM creation to finalize, navigate back to see that the Runners have been registered and are ready to use.
 ![Runners](https://github.com/microsoft/AL-Go/assets/10775043/ba90e239-a8ee-4297-8bed-a30e3fc3db8a)
+1. Go to [Allow your repository access to your runners](#allow-your-repository-access-to-your-runners) to continue the configuration.

+## Create your self-hosted runner manually
+1. To create a self-hosted runner manually, choose Windows under Runner Image and x64 in architecture and follow the description on how to create a self-hosted runner manually
+1. Make sure that the following software is installed on the computer (the suggestion in parentheses explains the mechanism used in https://aka.ms/getbuildagent)
+   - Docker (getbuildagent use [this script](https://github.com/microsoft/nav-arm-templates/blob/master/InstallOrUpdateDockerEngine.ps1) to install or update Docker Engine on the Azure VM)
+   - The AZ PowerShell module (getbuildagent use `Install-Module az -force`)
+   - GIT (getbuildagent use `choco install git --force --params "/NoAutoCrlf"` after installing choco using `https://chocolatey.org/install.ps1`))
+   - 7zip (getbuildagent use `choco install 7zip`)
+   - GitHub CLI (getbuildagent use `choco install gh`)
+   - PowerShell 7 (getbuildagent use `choco install pwsh -y`)
+   - Microsoft Visual C++ Redistributable for Visual Studio 2015-2022 14.36.32532 (getbuildagent use `choco install vcredist140 -y`)
+   - nuget.org added as dotnet nuget source (getbuildagent use `dotnet nuget add source https://api.nuget.org/v3/index.json --name nuget.org`)

 ## Allow your repository access to your runners
 1. On the list of Runners on GitHub, choose the runner group **Default** and allow public repositories if your repository is public.